 - Ensuring that recruitment efforts and job postings incorporate the skills and competencies required for success in the new organizational culture

 - Revising succession plans to ensure individuals who embody the new company culture are positioned for leadership roles

 - Integrating new organizational values into the performance review process

 As business partners and advisors, HR is at the heart of any initiative that impacts the mindset and behavior of employees.
-When pursuing an organizational transformation, HR can help to ensure that individuals have the necessary tools and resources to understand the need for change and take ownership of their role in making organizational change a success.
+Therefore, the role of human resources in organizational transformation should be to ensure that individuals have the necessary tools and resources to understand the need for change and take ownership of their role in making organizational change a success.
 On an ongoing basis, HR helps leaders instill new values across their teams and supports employees along every step of the HR Cycle.